 When to Replace Your Non Stick Pan

-While the exact lifespan of your pan varies based on manufacturer and construction materials used, the following signs are usually a good indication that your non stick pan is on its last legs.
+While the exact lifespan of your non stick pan varies based on manufacturer and construction materials used, the following signs are usually a good indication that your non stick pan is on its last legs.

 Dark Discoloration